AuriRex/GTFO_MedalsMod/README.md

   - [ ] GTFO Related
     - [ ] Times after a run completion gets saved
     - [ ] Check and deactivate run saving if CConsole is loaded
+    - [ ] Send a message in chat when a new PB is obtained.
   - [ ] Non GTFO Related
     - [x] Medals class
     - [x] Time class
     - [x] Saving of runs locally completed
     - [ ] Saving on runs on a server

-- [ ] Medal times are set by Eva & gang
+- [ ] Medal times are set by Eva, Frosty, Tgb, RandomKenny, Tru, and others